Sansui233/ComfyTray/README.md

 # ComfyTray

-ComfyTray is a small Windows tray launcher for ComfyUI.
+ComfyTray is a small Windows tray launcher for [ComfyUI](https://github.com/comfy-org/comfyui).
 It starts ComfyUI in the Windows system tray.

+You can start and exit ComfyUI just like a general windows application, with your startup options memorized in Windows shortcut.

 > This is only a launcher.
-You need to python virtual environment in `.venv` by your self.
+You need to resolve python environment in `ComfyUI\.venv` by yourself.

 ## Install

 Download: [Go to Releases](../../releases)

-Extract zip and put `ComfyTray.exe` and `ComfyTray.exe.config` into ComfyUI working directory and click.
+Extract zip and put `ComfyTray.exe` and `ComfyTray.exe.config` into ComfyUI working directory.

+Click `ComfyTray.exe` to start.

 ## Startup options